assembly-edu/terms-of-service/glossary.md

 __Sensitive Personal Data:__ Data we hold which is deemed sensitive under the Data Protection Act (for example student name or ethnicity), or data which Assembly deems sensitive in relation to a pupil’s education (for example, exam results).

-__Assembly Platform:__ The core data storage and transfer database and interface which connects a school’s Management Information System (MIS) to other applications.

-__Assembly Connector:__ The program that schools must install, to connect their Management Information System (MIS) to the Assembly Platform.

-__Assembly Applications:__ Applications built by Third Parties which connect to the Assembly Platform.
-Some Assembly Applications may be built by Assembly.

-__Developer Agreement:__ A [pledge](http://assembly.education/developer-agreement) that we ask all third party developers to sign up to in order to integrate with the Assembly Platform.

 __IP Address:__ A unique computer address that identifies you to the Internet, or your local network.